hamdi-pixel/sakura/README.md

 | `colors.gradientColorStart`  | The petals are made with a [linear-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient).
 This is the start color (in rgba). | String  | 'rgba(255, 183, 197, 0.9)' |
 | `colors.gradientColorEnd`    | The linear-gradient end color (in rgba).                                                                                                           | String  | 'rgba(255, 197, 208, 0.9)' |
 | `colors.gradientColorDegree` | The degree in which the linear-gradient tilts.                                                                                                     | Integer | 120                        |

+## Below, you'll find example from the original sakura-js repository
+You can easily convert them to Vue.js structure - Enjoy :"D

 ##### Adding multiple colors
 You can add multiple colors like the example below.
 Colors are randomly picked.